algolia/docsearch/docs/src/tips.md

 ### Use a `sitemap.xml`

-If your website has a sitemap, DocSearch will use it to get the list of pages to index.
-If it can't find one, it will follow every link of every page instead.
+If you provide a sitemap from your configuration, DocSearch will use it to diretly browse the pages to index.
+Pages are still crawled which means we extract every compliant link.

 We highly recommend you add a `sitemap.xml` to your website if you don't have one already.
 This will make the indexing faster, but will also give you more